-• Expand the identification of high-risk cases to the Large Taxpayer Office (LTO), Upper Corporate Office (UCO), Medium Corporate Office (MCO),
+- The identification of high-risk cases was successfully expanded to the Large Taxpayer Office (LTO), Upper Corporate Office (UCO), Medium Corporate Office (MCO), and Regional Offices.
+A total of 63 high-risk cases were identified within the LTO and 376 cases in non-LTO offices.
+The relevant findings were shared with the respective units to support timely and targeted audit actions. - A risk rating system for eligible exporters seeking refunds was developed and introduced, enhancing transparency and reducing potential risks of corruption in the refund process.

-- and Regional Offices.
-Findings will be shared with the respective units for timely audit action. - Develop and introduce a risk rating system for exporters eligible for refunds, aimed at enhancing transparency and reducing potential risks of corruption in refund processing.
+• Identify 125 risk-based audit cases for the Large Taxpayer Office (LTO) and 300 risk-based audit cases for non-LTO units, and share them with the respective LTO and other relevant units for further action.